engcang/husky/MATLAB-Kinematic position Control/README.md

   </br>
   1.Using the modelling of the paper above, calculated the input by rho(distance between robot and goal position) and phi (subtraction between robot direction and direction from origin to goal position under World coordinate)

-  2.and then saturate the input into bound which is the hardware specification of Turtlebot3
+  2.and then saturate the input into bound which is the hardware specification of **Husky**

   3.send input to robot via ROS untill get closed to goal position within tolerance (0.02 meter in this code)